Chuniophoenix hainanensis

 Global Distribution and Expansion

-Over time, hainan fan palm has been introduced to various subtropical and tropical environments beyond its native range, establishing a presence in other warm and humid locales suitable for its growth.
-The species has been successfully cultivated in:
+Introduction beyond native range: Over time, the Hainan fan palm has been introduced to various subtropical and tropical environments beyond China.
+It has established a presence in warm, humid locales such as:

 • Thailand